wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/cover-application-functionality-compatibility.md

 ## Outputs

-You're now in a position to be able to create the following artefacts that you can use for the next phase in the workstream:
+You're now in a position to be able to create the following artifacts that you can use for the next phase in the workstream:

 |Item  |Example format  |Description  |
 |---------|---------|---------|